sdas-ghub98/AdvancedJavaProject/README.md

-# AdvancedJavaProject
+# Cinema Booking System

-A Cinema Ticket Booking System designed using components from Advanced Java.
+A web application constructed using Java Servlets and JSP.
+For backend we have used PHP MySQL.
+This project was part of our Advanced Java project.